Queen sprains back, misses Remembrance Sunday service

 She canceled plans to attend the U.N. climate summit in Glasgow, Scotland, but sent a video message.

-The queen served in World War II as an army driver and mechanic, and attaches great importance to Remembrance Sunday, a solemn ceremony to remember the sacrifices made by fallen servicemen and women.
+The queen served in World War II as an army driver and mechanic, and is head of Britain’s armed forces.
+She attaches great importance to Remembrance Sunday, a solemn ceremony to remember the sacrifices made by fallen servicemen and women.
 The national service, which follows Armistice Day on Nov.
 11, is traditionally marked by the wearing of poppies and a national two-minute silence observed at 11 a.m.

 On Sunday, other royals and politicians led the ceremony in London’s Whitehall, with hundreds of military personnel and veterans lined up around the Cenotaph memorial.
 It was the first time the event had returned to normal since the pandemic began.

-After Royal Marine buglers sounded the “The Last Post,” Prince Charles, 73, laid the first wreath on the queen’s behalf, as he had done in recent years.
+After Royal Marine buglers sounded the “The Last Post,” Prince Charles, 73, laid the first wreath on the queen’s behalf, as he has done since 2017.
 He was followed by other royals and Prime Minister Boris Johnson.

 The queen has continued to work from home, doing desk-based duties, during her period of rest.
-She has spent most of the time at Windsor Castle, west of London, and made a weekend visit to Sandringham, the royal family’s eastern England estate.
+She has spent most of the time at Windsor Castle, west of London, although she made a weekend visit to Sandringham, the royal family’s eastern England estate.

+She has missed several other events, including the Festival of Remembrance at the Royal Albert Hall on Saturday.
+Officials also said she will miss the opening of the Church of England’s governing General Synod on Tuesday.

+Penny Junor, a royal biographer, said the queen may be entering a new phase of her reign where she will not be seen as much in public.

 Britain’s longest-lived and longest-reigning monarch, Elizabeth is due to celebrate her Platinum Jubilee — 70 years on the throne — next year.